 Small and medium clear storage boxes are perfect for photos, smaller office supplies, and in-progress projects that don’t require a ton of resources.

-I love to use these clear bins to store my extra office supplies.
-I keep them on the shelves behind my desk, and I can see what’s inside each bin which makes finding what I need quick and easy.
+I use these clear bins to store my extra office supplies.
+I keep them on the shelves behind my desk, and I can see what’s inside each bin, which makes finding what I need quick and easy.
 They also help me to free up valuable desk storage space!

 Upright Magazine Files

 Upright magazine files are amazing for office storage!
 I currently have about six of them on my office shelves holding loose leaf paper and stationery, plastic page protectors, binder dividers, composition notebooks, file folders, and magazines.